mailchain/mailchain-specification/mailchain_use_cases.md

 3. **Payment**

-    A user wishes to send a payment in ETH with a remittance note attached.
+    A user wishes to send a payment in a cryptocurrency or tokens with a remittance note attached.

 4. **Gift**

-    A user wishes to send ETH to a relative with a birthday message.
+    A user wishes to send a cryptocurrency or tokens to a relative with a birthday message.

 5. **Donation**

-    A user wishes to send a donation in ETH to a charity with a message.
+    A user wishes to send a donation in a cryptocurrency or tokens to a charity with a message.

 6. **Trading digital assets & collectibles**

-    A user loves that cryptokitty, ENS name or other NFT, so sends a message to make an offer to trade.
+    A user loves that cryptokitty, decentralized DNS-equivalent name or other NFT, so sends a message to make an offer to trade.

 7. **After-sales support**